-The most significant area for improvement relates to the calculation of corrective factors, which are currently determined based on management experience and assessment as a transitional solution.
-This also pertains to enhancing regulatory reports to encompass all services for which unit costs and target revenues are calculated and which are listed in the price list.
-Additionally, there is room for progress in terms of the transparency of the cost calculation model and defining controls in the process of preparing regulatory reports.
+Finally, there is room for progress in terms of the transparency of the cost calculation model and defining controls in the process of preparing regulatory reports.

 Below is a summarized overview of observations by sections and chapters, which are detailed in this report.
-Observations are divided into two groups: findings (marked as "F"), which result from deviations from individual elements of the regulatory framework, and other recommendations (marked as "OR"), which are not a result of significant deviations from the regulation but whose implementation will contribute to a better understanding of the Implementation Description and reports by users, thereby ensuring better alignment with the Law, Rulebook, and Methodology.
+Observations are divided into two groups: findings (marked as "F"), which result from deviations from individual elements of the regulatory framework, and other recommendations (marked as "OR"), which are not a result of significant deviations from the regulation but whose implementation will contribute to a better understanding of the Description of the Implementation and reports by users, thereby ensuring better alignment with the Law, Rulebook, and Methodology.

-Analysis of the Implementation Description and Model Section Title Label Brief Description Page Number Findings and Recommendations F1 Transparency of the Cost Calculation Model 15 F2 Costs that are/are not subject to allocation 15 Other Recommendations for Improvement OR1 Incorporation of inflation into the calculation of target revenues 16 OR2 Market Trend Information 16 OR3 Data on Work Units 17 OR4 Repetition of the same text within the Implementation Description 17
+Analysis of the Description of the Implementation and Model Section Title Label Brief Description Page Number Findings and Recommendations F1 Transparency of the Cost Calculation Model 15 F2 Costs that are/are not subject to allocation 15 F3 Alignment of the Description of the Implementation with the Rulebook, in the part related to Cost of Capital 16